 Step 15: Ice cream window, continued

-I built a frame for the whole works out of some 2×6 lumber a nice guy in a nearby town gave me.
+I built a frame for the whole work out of some 2×6 lumber a nice guy in a nearby town gave me.
 He posted it on Craigslist and gave me a whole bunch of 2×6’s, 2×8’s, and 2×10’s.
-The joints are simply butted and screwed together with two inch deck screws.
+The joints are simply butted and screwed together with two-inch deck screws.
 The “hinges” are pieces of an old dowel I had.

-If you look at the finished product in the later photos, you’ll see that there are also wooden “x’s” in each pane.
+If you look at the finished pallet playhouse project in the later photos, you’ll see that there are also wooden “x’s” in each pane.
 These were simply glued, directly to the glass.

 1. I made the “hinges” from an old wood dowel.

 The diamond window was easy.
 I made the frame the same way, then cut a diamond shape and screwed it to the top.
 I glazed it later on with some old window putty to make it watertight.

 Step 17: Finally– the real work!
 The pallet playhouse floor/deck.

 I finally got tired of fooling around in the garage and decided to get started.
 It was cold (February), but I was eager and full of energy after being shut up all winter.
 I salvaged a bunch of old 4×4’s and set them on some bricks and cinder blocks (all free).

 I built an 8×10 square from reclaimed pressure-treated 2×4’s I got from a guy who had torn down his deck.
 He posted them on craigslist and I’ve been using them for every single project I’ve done over the last few years.
 He gave me almost 500 linear feet of 2×6’s!

 I levelled the whole thing by adding and removing bricks.
 You’ll want to do that under the 4×4’s.
 When it was close, I laid across the pallet 2×4’s using the centre 4×4 as a stringer.
 This worked very well as I did not need to cut any of the 2×4’s– I simply laid them side to side.